mgallon235/master_repo/README.md

 # master_repo
-build the structure for data science projects
+Build the structure for data science projects

+## Content
+1. < Add new project here >